Ahmad Kamal Faridi

-Ahmad Kamal Faridi (Urdu: احمد کمال فریدی) (Inspector Faridi, later Colonel Faridi, also known as Colonel Hardstone) is a fictional spy and crime-fighter, created by Ibn-e-Safi as the lead character of the Urdu spy novel series Jasoosi Dunya (The Spy World).
+Ahmad Kamal Faridi (Urdu: احمد کمال فریدی) (Inspector Faridi, later Colonel Faridi, also known as Colonel Hardstone, Colonel Fareedi) is a fictional spy and crime-fighter, created by Ibn-e-Safi as the lead character of the Urdu spy novel series Jasoosi Dunya (The Spy World).

 Character

 Chip off the Old Block

 Faridi is the only son of Nawab Azeezuddin Khan.
 His father is an aristocrat, famous for his adventurous nature.
 Faridi is often regarded as a copy of his father in looks and instincts.
 Safi had mentioned several of Nawab Sahab's friends who come in contact with Faridi.
 Little detail is given on the rest of Faridi's family.

 Rectitude of character

 The main attraction in his face is his eyes.
 He appears to be a sleepy, lazy, careless businessman.
 However, those eyes are very deceiving.
 Behind them is the most alert mind of the century.
 Few people are able to talk to him while looking into his eyes.

 Faridi's character has a multitude of inspiring qualities.
 He's a man of principles.
 He believes in leading life by strict rules, controlled emotions, and objectivity.
 His abstinence from drugs, non-conjugal sex, and uncontrolled desires shows his strong character.
 He emotionally remains unmoved in respect to the fairer sex.
 Other strong traits include respect of law, nationalism, observation, common sense, and optimism.
 He is strong and powerful like a lion, but is as swift as lightning.

 Because of his composed, impassive and subdued emotional nature, Hameed, his closest partner and assistant, dubs him as "Father Hardstone".